The Addie Brady Foundation

 Addie's tumour remained stable for just over a year but it then became aggressive and although at the time we were offered a trial, sadly, it became apparent very quickly that Addie was too poorly and further scans revealed the disease had spread to the spine and to other parts of the brain - the trial was no longer an option.

 The disease was brutal and took its toll, eventually taking her mobility, sight and mind.
-Addie died at home on 1st February this year.
+Addie died at home on 1st February 2018.
 She was just 16 years old.

 Addie was beautiful, loving and funny.
 She died as she had lived - complaining little, never acting as a victim and trying to see the positive in life.
 In her short life, she experienced lots and touched the hearts of everyone she met.